informalsystems/quint/README.md

 # TNT: is not TLA+

-Also: *TNT is TLA+ for baby programmers and their babies*

 This is a surface syntax that uses the same background logic as TLA+ but does not try to mimic general mathematics.
 Instead it mimics functional languages, e.g., Scala and OCaml.